 I researched parsley for my 1,000 Foods To Eat Project.
 Tabouleh is a Middle Eastern salad.
 I discovered this salad during my research on foods that utilize parsley.
 I made tabouleh for the first time due to this post and used Near East Tabouleh Grain Salad Mix as the base for my tabouleh.
 This tabouleh was excellent!
 You can buy this item here on Amazon, or you should be able to find it at large grocers.

 Tabouleh is usually made with bulgur wheat, parsley, mint, onion, tomatoes, and lemon juice.
 Parsley is an essential ingredient of the tabouleh.

-You can see in the spice mix in the picture above how much dried parsley (along with mint) is included in the mix.
+The picture above shows how much dried parsley (along with mint) is included in the spice mix.
 I added plenty of fresh Italian parsley to this mix, along with plenty of lemon juice and a large chopped tomato.
-Doesn’t the result look delicious?
+The result looks delicious, don't you agree? 🙂

 This combination of the classic Middle Eastern salad called Tabouleh and Middle Eastern Chicken Breast makes for a divine dinner!
-Enjoy this taste of the Middle East tonight!
+In conclusion, I hope you will enjoy this taste of the Middle East tonight!

 Near East Tabouleh Grain Salad and Middle Eastern Chicken Breast

 - 1 box Near East Whole Grain Tabouleh

 - 1 cup Italian parsley minced